About the Agentic History Museum

 - 2026-04-29: Initial public draft.
 Timeline covers 1956 through November 2025; funding table covers 2023–2026 representative rounds.

-- 2026-05-07: Email received at curator@agentichistory.org drawing our attention to Dr. Anand Rao's AgentSpeak(L) (1996) and its open-source interpreter Jason, developed by Jomi F. Hübner and Rafael H. Bordini.
-The submission noted that Jason implements the operational semantics of an extended AgentSpeak(L) and provides a full platform for multi-agent system development, with many user-customisable features, available under GNU LGPL.
-The reader identified this as a significant and underrepresented link in the chain from BDI theory to deployable agent software.
+- 2026-05-07: Email received drawing our attention to Dr. Anand Rao's AgentSpeak(L) (1996) and its open-source interpreter Jason (Hübner and Bordini).
+Submission identified this as a significant and underrepresented link in the chain from BDI theory to deployable agent software.

-- 2026-05-08: Curatorial review of the AgentSpeak(L) and Jason submission completed.
+- 2026-05-08: Curatorial review of AgentSpeak(L) and Jason submission completed.
 Primary sources verified: Rao (1996) MAAMAW-96 paper; Jason project documentation at jason-lang.github.io.
-Submission accepted for inclusion.
+Submission accepted.